preimage-ai/WAFFLE/README.md

 * `ocr_texts`: the extracted texts from the image, from top to bottom & left to right
 * `grounded_legend_fn`: the relative path to where the grounded legends and architectural features are stored

+### Benchmark for Semantic Segmentation
+SVGs and PNGs can be found [here](https://tauex-my.sharepoint.com/personal/hadarelor_tauex_tau_ac_il/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhadarelor%5Ftauex%5Ftau%5Fac%5Fil%2FDocuments%2FWAFFLE%2Fdata%2Fbenchmark).
 ## Finetuned Models

 Finetuned models checkpoints can be found [here](https://tauex-my.sharepoint.com/personal/hadarelor_tauex_tau_ac_il/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhadarelor%5Ftauex%5Ftau%5Fac%5Fil%2FDocuments%2FWAFFLE%2Fmodels), and helper inference code under `src/helpers`.

 ## Code

-All the code is under `src`, and should be run in the following environment:
+All the code for creating the dataset and finetuning the models is under `src`.
+Some of the funtuning code requires additional training data which can be found [here](https://tauex-my.sharepoint.com/personal/hadarelor_tauex_tau_ac_il/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fhadarelor%5Ftauex%5Ftau%5Fac%5Fil%2FDocuments%2FWAFFLE%2Ftraining%5Fdata).
+The code should be run in the following environment:

 Create a new conda env
 ```